 While more worldviews could be added, these four worldviews appear dominant in our world today, and useful for analyzing societal developments and political debates (e.g., see this blog or this study).
 Moreover, the distinction in four worldviews adds a lot of nuance and complexity, compared to the binary approaches often used in social science (as argued here).

-Non-Western worldviews are currently probably not adequately captured in this model.
+Non-Western worldviews are currently not adequately captured in our worldview-model.
 However, although ‘our’ four worldviews were found in research in a Western context, they appear to be relevant and recognizable beyond the West.

 Take for example the insights as emerging from the World Values Survey, a massive dataset exploring human beliefs and values across the world.
 Data-analysis asserts that there are two major dimensions of cross cultural variation in the world.

 One axis ranges from traditional values (resonant with the traditional worldview), to secular-rational values (resonant with the modern worldview).
-The other axis ranges from survival values to self-expression values dominant (resonant with the postmodern worldview).
+The other axis ranges from survival values (resonant with both traditional and modern worldviews) to self-expression values (resonant with both postmodern and integrative worldviews).

 The integrative worldview can be understood as a newer worldview arising in response to the challenges of our late postmodern societies.
-Though this worldview is not (yet?) distinguished by the World Values Survey, it’s been described by various philosophers and also increasingly recognized in empirical work, including the study that led to the Worldview Test.
+It’s been described by various philosophers and also increasingly recognized in empirical work, including the study that led to the Worldview Test.

 Though people who’s outlook on life is strongly defined by their religion will often identify with the traditional worldview, the relationship is not one-on-one.
 Clearly, there are traditional people who are not religious, and religious people who are not traditional.